 It can be overwhelming choosing what to do or see in Washington DC with kids.
 Here are our top picks, tips, and recommendations to help you plan the best trip to D.C. possible.

-Washington D.C. is one of the stops on our Epic Cross-Country Road Trip for summer 2021.
-We’ve updated as of June 2021.
+Washington D.C. was one of the stops on our Epic Cross-Country Road Trip in the summer 2021.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free game of Would You Rather: World Edition to play on your next family trip!

 Where to stay in Washington D.C. with Kids

 There are lots of great places to stay in Washington D.C. with kids.
 Since we planned to do a lot of things around the National Mall we chose a hotel that was close to the National Mall and also close to a Metro stop for exploring further.

 We stayed at the Hyatt Regency Washington on Capitol Hill.
 We had family members meeting up with us, so we arranged for two adjoining rooms, which is amazing for tired parents!

 The kids can eat instant oatmeal next door while we sleep in?
 Yes, please!